Children’s Dental Care

 NuSmile Signature crowns are anatomically correct, stainless steel crowns with a natural-looking, tooth-colored coating.
 NuSmile Signature crowns are a widely used, dependable and easy restorative option to traditional stainless steel and composite strip crowns.
 NuSmile ZR is the next generation in pediatric restorative technology and represents the perfect balance of art and science.
 Made from zirconia ceramic, NuSmile ZR offers high-end esthetics, superior durability and easy placement compared to composite restorations and strip crowns.

 Since 1991, proven results you can count on – known by leading clinicians and backed by university studies.
 Keeping up with kids is what we do.
 See for yourself.

 When you hear about the “pulp” of your child’s tooth, understand that this is the portion of the tooth that contains nerves, blood vessels, connective tissue, and reparative cells.
 These elements must remain healthy to ensure the long-term health of your child’s smile.
-When cavities or injury result in the inflammation or infection of the pulp, Dr. Duncan and her team are ready to assess the severity of the condition and to provide the proper treatment to get your child’s tooth healthy again.
+When cavities or injury result in the inflammation or infection of the pulp, the Antlers Family Dentist team is ready to assess the severity of the condition and to provide the proper treatment to get your child’s tooth healthy again.

 Limited and Full Orthodontics